Apollo Quiboloy is a typical example of many of errors that various cults demonstrate.1

 - Old Testament tithing was never giving 10% of your cash every week: Old Testament tithing involved crops, animals, etc., and these proceeds were used to support the poor, widows and orphans not to take from them.

 Quiboloy’s claims that his followers should be tithing to support him are not biblical, and like many prosperity preachers today he is reinforcing and teaching things that are clearly false.
 We should always be wary of any ministry that focuses far too much time on tithing or being successful and rich.
 It was never Jesus' way and it shouldn't be our way either.
-'Pastor' Quiboloy makes the mistake many do today, if your rich and successful God must be blessing you.
-Well a short study of early Christianity proves such a premise to be false.
+'Pastor' Quiboloy makes the mistake many do today, supposing that if you're rich and successful, then God must be blessing you.
+Well, a short study of early Christianity proves such a premise to be false.
 Just look at some of Jesus' closest disciples and we'll see how successful they were by Quilboloy's standards:

 - James - Beheaded